 Further reading on setting yourself up for success in 2023 and helpful prompts are available in my Start Your Year the Right Way, with convenient notetaking space built right into the resource.
 Setting yourself up for a powerful year is but a click away.
 Let the discoveries begin.
 Start implementing profitable practices into your own life now.

 Do you want 2023 to be a breakthrough year?
 Of course, you do!
 Are you ready to embrace change in your life?
 Having come this far into this post, I have no doubt you’re sharp and ambitious.
 Do you need help navigating the path ahead?
 I don’t know a single successful person who would have said “no” to such a question on their way to finding their path in the world.
 Which is exactly why you should get in touch for personal coaching.
 Now.
 Let’s see if we’re a good fit to work together.

 For many, 2023 could not have come fast enough.
-Doubtless, there has been turmoil across the world, especially from 2020 to 2022.
+Doubtless, the last couple of years have been trying.

 Regardless of what might be going on outside, though, I have always made it my mission to go inside to better myself, and that includes plenty of thinking and reflection time, especially during the holiday season.

 In this guide, I share 10 fresh holiday reflections to ring in 2023.

 I didn’t share my holiday reflections last year thinking the article would become so popular, but it seems I’ve found a pulse.
 Moving forward, I will be sharing my holiday reflections annually.